ElsevierSoftwareX/SOFTX-D-20-00038/multigpu_readme.md

 Neural networks in `voxceleb/xvector` and `sitw/xvector` recipes can be trained using multiple GPUs.
 The toolkit achieves this by using `DistributedDataParallel` and `torch.distributed.launch` utilities of PyTorch.

-MultiGpu training can be started with a command:\
+Multi-GPU training can be started with a command:
 ```txt
 python -m torch.distributed.launch --nproc_per_node=2 asvtorch/recipes/voxceleb/xvector/run.py net
 ```